 If the disruptive student does not pose a danger or on-going threat of disruption to the academic process, the teacher must provide the student with an explanation for why he or she is being removed and an opportunity to explain his or her version of the relevant events before the student is removed.
 Only after the informal discussion may a teacher remove a student from class.
 A classroom teacher may remove a disruptive student from class for up to three days, providing that the procedure below has been followed and failed to modify the student’s behavior.

-- When the teacher first identifies the student as a disruptive influence, the teacher should speak to the students and remind the student of the pertinent sections of the code.
+- When the teacher first identifies the student as a disruptive influence, the teacher should speak to the student and remind the student of the pertinent sections of the code.
 At this point a detention may be assigned, or that conversation may simply be enough.

 - If the behavior continues, the teacher shall contact the parent to discuss the student’s behavior.
 The teacher will also inform an administrator that such a contact has been made.